Skipperro/Gesundheit-Machine/README.md

 * Saying "Oh Cool!" - hard to manually classify even for me based only on 1-second audio sample.
 * Saying "Albert" or "Apple" the right way - too close to "A-Choo".
 * Banging spoon on a plate - erradicating this pattern vastly reduces detection rate.
-* Screaming kids - too similar to female sneeze.
+* Screaming kids - too similar to many female sneeze examples.
 * Dropping microphone - too similar to sneeze directly into the mic.
 * Blowing into the microphone - same problem.
 * Laughing - some people just laugh the "sneezy" way.

 ### Problem 3 - AI have some hardware requirements

-Initially I've simply created bigger and bigger neural networks to handle all the subtle edge-cases until I've finally was able to achieve 99,97% accuracy in validation dataset and have almost perfect sneeze-detection model.
+Initially I've simply created bigger and bigger neural networks to handle all the subtle edge-cases until I've finally was able to achieve 99,97% accuracy in validation dataset and had almost perfect sneeze-detection model.
 Problem is - I needed to detect sneezes in realtime.
 Using this big model required something like RTX 2060 GPU running constantly at full power.
 Raspberry Pi can provide only small fraction of this performance, so I had to optimize the neural architecture big way.

 Over the course of few weeks I've created and trained over 200 different networks, one after another, to test which changes will give most performance improvement with minimal accuracy reduction.